cysouw/diathesis/text/c01_introduction.md

 ### Functional analysis

-Intimately connected to the domain of application (i.e. which verbs allow for which diathesis) is the question as to the meaning/function/usage of a specific diathesis.
+Intimately connected to the domain of application (i.e. which verbs allow for which diathesis) is the question as to the meaning/function of a specific diathesis.
 In essence, this question asks for a description of the difference between the meaning of the two alternants of a diathesis.
 For example, what is the difference between the transitive \Next[a] and the corresponding reflexive anticausative \Next[b], see [#sec:reflexive-anticausative].

 \ex.
  \a.
 Ich schließe die Tür.
  \b.
 Die Tür schließt sich.

 In general, it turns out to be extremely difficult to give a concise description of such differences, and I will mostly refrain from trying to provide such descriptions.
 Each diathesis is actually its own research project, preferably investigated using predictive corpus analysis [cf. the large literature on the English dative alternation, for German see e.g. @devaere2018].
-The actual lists of verbs that allow for a specific diatheses (i.e. the domain of application) also seems to be an important datapoint to investigate the function of a diathesis.
+The actual lists of verbs that allow for a specific diatheses (i.e. the domain of application, see above) also seems to be an important datapoint to investigate the function of a diathesis.

 The problem of a functional description for a diathesis becomes even more difficult with the realisation that there are dozens of diatheses, often highly similar to each other.
 For example, it is really difficult [cf. @schafer2007; @kurogo2016] to characterise the difference between the reflexive anticausative above in \Last and the unmarked anticausative in \Next, see [@sec:case-haben-anticausative]?